Patients Are Fed-up

 Surprise medical billing has become a nuisance that extends beyond the traditional concept of being an "out of network" issue.

-Patients are reporting getting unexpected medical bills for services at in-network/participating entities too.
-And their cry for help is no longer falling on deaf ears.
+Patients are also reporting unexpected medical bills for services at in-network/participating entities, and their cry for help is no longer falling on deaf ears.

 What is Surprise Medical Billing?